-Unfortunately, all that smartphone usage is taking a toll on your reproductive health.
+Unfortunately, while it may keep you connected and informed, all that smartphone usage is taking a toll on your reproductive health.

-According to a study conducted by the Cleveland Clinic Foundation of Ohio (the US), use of cell phones decreases semen quality by reducing sperm count, motility, viability and normal morphology.
+According to a study conducted by the Cleveland Clinic Foundation of Ohio (the US), the use of cell phones decreases semen quality by reducing sperm count, motility, viability, and normal morphology.

 Keeping the cell phone in front pockets for over 4 hours daily is found to be associated with the percentage of immature sperms.